rooneyshuman/ChocAn_Data_Processing_Tool/README.md

 This function adds new providers to the provider database.

-The provider information contains the following fields.
+The provider information contains the following fields:

 ```
 Name: